neefrehman/make-matrix/README.md

 threeDNumberArray[2][1][2][0] = 10; // error: Property '0' does not exist on type 'Number'
 ```

 Above four dimensions, the returned array will have the generic type `Matrix<T>`.
 This type will ensure a minimum array depth of five levels, but won't be able to check the type of points within the matrix at six or more dimensions.
-The `Matrix` type is also a named export of this package, to be used manually if needed.
+The `Matrix` type is also a named export of this package, to be annotated manually if needed.

 For more type-safety at these levels of dimensionality, it is recomended that you add more specific type annotations to your variables: